 A Port Macquarie holiday will deliver an endless supply of natural and man-made attractions to keep you coming back for more.

-If its sun, sand and salt water you crave you’ll be well catered for in Port Macquarie with 17 pristine beaches to choose from.
+If it’s sun, sand and saltwater you crave you’ll be well catered for in Port Macquarie with 17 pristine beaches to choose from.
 For the best surfing beaches visit Town Beach, Lighthouse Beach, Grants Beach or Rainbow Beach.
 Families looking to make a day of it should visit Lake Cathie Beach which is equipped with picnic facilities, a playground and takeaway shops; alternatively, Flynns Beach is patrolled and has plenty of shaded picnic areas and a kiosk.

 For a short but rewarding option take the Old Bottlebutt 600-metre loop walk through the Burrawan State Forest to see the biggest ancient Red Bloodwood tree on record.
 For something a little more strenuous take the Diamond Head Loop Walk through Crowdy Bay National Park.
-The 4.3km loop begins at the campground and will guide you through dense forest and out onto dramatic headlands to reveal panoramic views of Crowdy Bay.
+The 4.3-kilometre loop begins at the campground and will guide you through dense forest and out onto dramatic headlands to reveal panoramic views of Crowdy Bay.

 The Hastings River Wine region has plenty of top notch cellar doors worthy of a visit.
 Stop by Cassegrain Wines for a winery tour and tasting of their award-winning wines.
 Enjoy a local cheese platter at Bago Vineyards while the kids get lost in Bago Maze.
 Or dine on French-inspired cuisine overlooking the vibrant vineyards of Innes Lake Estate at Little Fish Restaurant and Vineyard.